aragon/osx/packages/contracts/docs/core/01-how-it-works/02-the-dao-framework/02-plugin-repository/03-infrastructure.md

 In this section, we take a close look on the contracts constituting the plugin ecosystem infrastructure.

-An aragonOS Plugin consist of:
+An aragonOSx Plugin consist of:

 - The `Plugin` implementation contract containing the plugin's logic
 - The `PluginSetup` contract referencing the `Plugin` implementation and containing the setup instruction to install, update, and uninstall it to a DAO